mkorenkov/docker-ovpn-client/README.md

     mkorenkov/ovpn:latest
 ```

-This will expose HTTP proxy on port 8118 (privoxy).
+This will expose HTTP proxy on port 8118.

 Usage: